Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial model: Results

 \subsection{Results for neighborhood risk analysis}

-The top two panels of Figure \ref{fig:phat_clusters} plot the posterior means of the predicted neighborhood risk probabilities \eqref{p_i} for stillbirth and preterm birth.
-For stillbirth (top left panel of Figure \ref{fig:phat_clusters}), the neighborhoods with the lowest risk probabilities tended to be concentrated in Center City and areas immediately adjacent to Center City (such as Fishtown and Fairmount to the north and Bella Vista and Southwest Center City to the south) and in Northwest Philadelphia.
-Additionally, some small pockets of census tracts with lower risk can be found in Northeast Philadelphia and West Philadelphia.
-The census tracts with the highest risk of stillbirth were in North Philadelphia (such as North Philadelphia West), West Philadelphia (such as Cathedral Park, West Parkside, Mantua and Kingsessing) and South Philadelphia (such as Grays Ferry and West Passyunk).
+The top two panels of Figure \ref{fig:phat_clusters} plot the posterior means of the predicted neighborhood risk probabilities for stillbirth and preterm birth.
+For stillbirth (top left panel of Figure \ref{fig:phat_clusters}), the census tracts with the highest risk of stillbirth were in North Philadelphia (such as North Philadelphia West), West Philadelphia (such as Cathedral Park, West Parkside, Mantua and Kingsessing) and South Philadelphia (such as Grays Ferry and West Passyunk).
+The neighborhoods with the lowest risk probabilities tended to be concentrated in Center City and areas immediately adjacent to Center City (such as Fishtown and Fairmount to the north and Bella Vista and Southwest Center City to the south) and in Northwest Philadelphia.
+Additionally, some small pockets of census tracts with lower risk were found in Northeast Philadelphia and West Philadelphia.

-The top right panel of Figure \ref{fig:phat_clusters} plots the posterior means of the predicted neighborhood probabilities \eqref{p_i} for preterm birth.
-Similar to stillbirth, we found that most of the areas with lower risk of preterm birth were concentrated in Center City and its surrounding neighborhoods and in Northwest Philadelphia, with some small pockets in Northeast Philadelphia and West Philadelphia.
-Moreover, we also found several census tracts with higher risk of preterm birth in North Philadelphia (especially in North Philadelphia West, Upper North Philadelphia and East Germantown) and in West Philadelphia (especially in Kingsessing, Cathedral Park and West Parkside).
+The top right panel of Figure \ref{fig:phat_clusters} plots the posterior means of the predicted neighborhood probabilities for preterm birth.
+Similar to stillbirth, the census tracts with higher risk of preterm birth were concentrated in North Philadelphia (especially in North Philadelphia West, Upper North Philadelphia and East Germantown) and West Philadelphia (especially in Kingsessing, Cathedral Park and West Parkside).
+The neighborhoods with lower risk of preterm birth were concentrated in Center City and its surrounding neighborhoods and in Northwest Philadelphia, with some small pockets in Northeast Philadelphia and West Philadelphia.